ocaml/MPP-language-blender/doc/README.md

-The MPP-language-blender/implementation folder contains the implementation part of MDD.
+The MPP-language-blender/implementation folder contains the implementation part of MPP.

-MDD is written in OCaml.
+MPP is written in OCaml.

 If you want to contribute, please let me know first: philippe.wang-at-cl.cam.ac.uk If you sent me an email and I didn't reply within a day, it probably means that I didn't get it and you should send it to me again (by hitting "reply" on your email app).